-The BTS / HTM curriculum focuses on repairing, maintaining, and managing a wide variety of medical devices, equipment, and systems.
+The BTS curriculum focuses on repairing, maintaining, and managing a wide variety of medical devices, equipment, and systems.
 The learner will gain a holistic perspective of the life-cycle duties and skills needed to assure that medical devices meet safety and performance expectations.

 The program also addresses both general and specialized medical technologies along with how these technologies are interfaced with health networks.
 The programs included IT related content will adequately prepare the student to meet the expectations of employers.